Near-Linear Time Local Polynomial Nonparametric Estimation with Box Kernels

-Local polynomial regression \citep{fan1996local} is an important class of methods for nonparametric density estimation and regression problems.
+\ABSTRACT{ Local polynomial regression \citep{fan1996local} is an important class of methods for nonparametric density estimation and regression problems.
 However, straightforward implementation of local polynomial regression has quadratic time complexity which hinders its applicability in large-scale data analysis.
 In this paper, we significantly accelerate the computation of local polynomial estimates by novel applications of multi-dimensional binary indexed trees \citep{fenwick1994new}.
-Both time and space complexities of our proposed algorithm are nearly linear in the number of inputs.
-Simulation results confirm the efficiency and effectiveness of our approach.
+Both time and space complexity of our proposed algorithm is nearly linear in the number of input data points.
+Simulation results confirm the efficiency and effectiveness of our proposed approach. }